-He has his own statue next to Shibuya Train Station in Tokyo, where every day hundreds of people have their photograph taken with him.
+He has his own bronze statue next to Shibuya Train Station in Tokyo, where every day hundreds of people have their photograph taken with him.

-Well I am happy you asked, because here I will give you the amazing, real and very sad story about Hachiko the dog. ♥
+So why is the Hachiko story so famous you may wonder?
+Well, I am happy you asked because here I will give you the amazing, real and very sad story about Hachiko the dog. ♥

-Once Upon A Time There Was A Dog Named Hachiko
+Once Upon A Time, There Was A Dog Named Hachiko

-As Hachiko grew older, he started to see his owner off to work in the morning at the Shibuya Train Station, in central Tokyo, and went to pick him up at the station in the afternoon when he returned from work.
+As Hachiko grew older, he started to see his owner off to work in the morning at the Shibuya Train Station, in central Tokyo and went to pick him up at the station in the afternoon when he returned from work.

 On May 21, 1925, only two years after Hachiko was born, Hachiko was as usually sitting by the exit at Shibuya train station waiting for his dear Eizaburo.
 But his owner never showed up…..